ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Create_compound_chenille_objects.md

 Tip: In theory, it makes little difference to the end result whether you use an underlying square or coil pattern.
 In practice, square patterns produce fills that vary in appearance with the direction of view.
 However, they are generally more suited to squarish shapes with sharp corners.

-5Select a yarn color from the palette.
+5. Select a yarn color from the palette.
 Remember, the View by Chain/Moss function uses the first three colors in the palette.
 Color slots 1-3 are best left for display purposes only, where:

 | Slot | Default | Element    |
 | ---- | ------- | ---------- |